ivogabe/gulp-typescript/readme.md

 When you run `gulp watch`, the source will be compiled as usual.
 Then, when you make a change and save the file, your TypeScript files will be compiled in about half the time.

 You must create the project outside of the task.
 You can't use the same project in multiple tasks.
 Instead, create multiple projects or use a single task to compile your sources.
+Usually it is not worth to create different tasks for the client side, backend or tests.

 Using `tsconfig.json`
 -------------